Foaly/Qt-Bugs/README.md

 Qt Bugs
 =======

-This repository contains minimal examples for bugs in Qt I found.
+This repository contains minimal examples for bugs I found in Qt.